Dr. Tori Hudson, ND, is a member of Pharmaca’s Integrative Health Advisory Board and Medical Director of A Woman’s Time Clinic in Portland, Ore.

 In addition to these natural therapies, numerous prescription hormone replacement therapy medications are available.
 They come in all sizes, combinations and delivery methods.

-One of the specialty areas of a compounding pharmacy like Pharmaca is in preparing customized doses, combinations and delivery methods according to the patient’s needs.
+One of the specialty areas Pharmaca is in preparing customized doses, combinations and delivery methods according to the patient’s needs.
 Whether the hormones are synthetic, semi-synthetic or bioidentical (when the hormone is chemically identical to the hormones the body makes), they come with both potential risks but many benefits.
 To best understand the benefits and risks for you, educate yourself and talk with a practitioner or pharmacist with expertise in menopause.

 When searching for symptom relief, there are excellent dietary supplements to utilize for hot flashes in the perimenopause transition and in menopause.
 Usually, you should feel improvement within one month.
 If not, consider moving on to another option until you find something that works well for you.